-Creating reports: Choosing this option in the Gantt Tools tab lets you create a number of different HTML reports, such as Top Level Tasks, Critical Tasks, Tasks in Progress and so on.
+Creating reports: Choosing this option lets you create a number of different HTML reports, such as Top Level Tasks, Critical Tasks, Tasks in Progress and so on.
 See "Creating project reports" for more information.

 Export to HTML: This export method is only available when you are viewing your project plan in a view other than the Gantt view.
 It lets you export your project plan as a standard web site.
 See "Exporting to HTML" for more information.